MattKimmmm/File-System/Lab5/Lab5/ReadMe.txt

 For all cat operations on password-protected files, the password prompt will occur only after the user tried to save the file.

+We implemented Chmod for Extra Credit with ChmodProxy and ChmodCommand, and clone() is allowed on ChmodProxy objects.

 TEST for ls: